amrmousa1682/store-api/README.md

-Great!
-Here's a revised version of your README file with the improvements:

 # Node.js E-commerce API

 This is a Node.js-based API for an e-commerce website.
 The API allows users to sign up, view products, place orders, and view their order history.
 The API is built using TypeScript and uses PostgreSQL as its database.